 Pensions

-5 April is the last day of the current tax year – so it's worth using as much of your pension annual allowance as you can before then.
-Find out more about this and get more tips on how to help boost your pension savings before the tax year is up.
+5 April is the last day of the current tax year – and there are things you can do to make the most of your pension plan’s tax benefits before then.
+Here are our top tips to help you give your pension savings a boost before the tax year is up.

 1. Use your pension annual allowance

-Your pension annual allowance is the total amount that can be paid in across your pension plans in a tax year before a tax charge could apply.
-It’s currently £60,000 or 100% of your earnings – whichever is lower.
-But it could be less if you’re a higher or non-earner or if you’ve started taking money from your pension savings.
+Your pension annual allowance is the total that can usually be paid in across your pension plans in a tax year before a tax charge could apply.
+The annual allowance is currently £60,000.
+But it could be less if you’re a higher earner (usually if you have ‘income’ above £200,000) or a non-earner, or if you’ve started taking money from your pension savings.
 You can find out more on MoneyHelper.

-Once you know what your allowance is, it’s worth checking how much you’re currently paying into your plan and making sure that’s still right for your circumstances.
-If you can afford to, you could consider paying more in before the end of the tax year to make the most of your allowance.
+Your allowance renews at the start of the new tax year.
+If you’re paying into a pension plan, make sure you know what your allowance is.
+It’s then worth checking how much you’re paying into your plan and making sure that’s still right for your circumstances.
+You could consider paying more in before the end of the tax year to make the most of your allowance.

-If you’ve already used all of your annual allowance for the 2023/24 tax year, you might be able to carry forward unused allowances from the last three tax years.
+If you’ve used all of your annual allowance for the 2024/25 tax year, you might be able to use unused allowances from the last three tax years (known as ‘carry forward’).
 Check GOV.UK to find out who can and can’t do this.

 2. Top up your pension payments with tax relief

-Tax relief basically means a person’s payments into a pension plan get topped up by the government.
+People can get ‘tax relief’ on their payments into their pension plan.
+This means their payments get topped up by the government – which can make a big difference.
 How much of a boost you can get depends on the amount of income tax you pay.

 3. Ask about your workplace pension plan

-Got a workplace pension plan?
-Your employer usually has to pay in too.
+Got a pension plan through your job?
+Your employer usually pays in too.
 At least 8% of your ‘qualifying earnings’ usually needs to be paid in.
-A minimum of 3% usually comes from your employer, while a 5% minimum typically comes from you.
+A minimum of 3% usually comes from your employer, while a 5% minimum usually comes from you.

-Some employers will match the percentage you’re paying into your plan up to a certain amount.
+Some employers will pay in more than the minimum or match the percentage you’re paying into your plan up to a certain amount.
 So it’s worth checking with them to see if they’d be willing to do this.

 4. Consider bonus sacrifice

 When your taxable income is more than £100,000, your personal allowance is reduced by £1 for every £2 above this amount.
-You lose the personal allowance once your income is £125,140 or more.
+So you lose the personal allowance once your income is £125,140 or more.

 6. Get your child benefit back

 Got kids and getting child benefit?
-Worth over £2,000 a year to a two-child family, child benefit is currently reduced by the ‘High Income Child Benefit Charge’ when one parent’s income reaches £50,000.
-At £60,000, the tax charge cancels out the benefit entirely.
+Worth over £2,000 a year to a two-child family, child benefit is currently reduced by the ‘High Income Child Benefit Charge’ when one parent’s income reaches £60,000.
+If one parent’s income reaches £80,000, the tax charge cancels out the benefit entirely.

-Remember, paying into a pension plan could reduce what counts as income – so it could help you get some or all of your child benefit back.
+Remember, paying into your pension plan could reduce what counts as income.
+So depending on how much you put in, it could help you get some or all of your child benefit back.
 Use the government’s child benefit tax calculator to work out if you’re affected by the tax and how.

-Even if your earnings mean you’ll the face the High Income Child Benefit Charge, it’s worth filling in the child benefit claim form.
+Even if your earnings mean you’ll the face the High Income Child Benefit Charge, you could still consider filling in the child benefit claim form.
 This can help you get National Insurance credits, which go towards your State Pension.

 Preparing for the end of the tax year